-The scheme is offered through housing associations, so you may hear it referred to under a number of names; Rent to Save, Rent to Own or Intermediate Rentsave, or Try before you buy These are all essentially the same thing and the major eligibility criteria are the same, however, individual housing associations may have additional criteria in some cases.
+The scheme is offered through housing associations, so you may hear it referred to under a number of names such as Rent to Save, rent to own homes, Intermediate Rentsave or 'try before you buy'.
+While most eligibility criteria are the same, individual housing associations may also include their own additional criteria.

-Rent on certain new build homes is set at 80% of the local market rate
+Rent to Buy properties are new build homes usually set at 80% of the local market rent

 You get first option to buy the home when it becomes available to purchase - usually after two years of renting